-- 16.1 The Code of Good Practice for the Preparation, Implementation and Monitoring of Employment Equity Plans provides guidelines to employers and employees.
-This Code spells out additional measures to ensure that people with disabilities who are suitably qualified for a job can enjoy equal opportunities and are equitably represented in the workforce. - 16.2 When designated employers are consulting in terms of section 16 of the Employment Equity Act, 1998 they should use the opportunity to heighten the awareness of their employees of the value and importance of recruiting and retaining the employees who have disabilities. - 16.3 When an employer facilitates the establishment of a consultative forum in terms of section 16(1) (a) and (b) of the Act 12, the employer should take specific steps to promote the representation of employees with different disabilities in the forum. - 16.4 If people with disabilities are under-represented in all occupational levels and categories in the workplace, the employer could seek guidance from organisations that represent people with disabilities or relevant experts, for example in vocational rehabilitation and occupational therapy. - 16.5 When designated employers are compiling their workplace profile in terms of Section 19 of the Act, employees with disabilities, including people with non-visible disabilities, may choose to either: - (i) not disclose their disability status; or - (ii) disclose their disability openly to their employer; or - (iii) disclose their disability in a confidential way which assures confidentiality of their identity and their impairment and any disability related accommodation that may be requested and/or required.
-[Clause 16.5 amended by GN 1064/2002]
+- job can enjoy equal opportunities and are equitably represented in the workforce. - 16.2 Further guidance is also provided in the Code of Good Practice for Preparation, Implementation and Monitoring of Employment Equity Plans on how to conduct an analysis and develop and employment equity plan in templates annexed to the Employment Equity Regulations. - 16.3 When designated employers are consulting in terms of section 16 of the Employment Equity Act, 1998 they should use the opportunity to heighten the awareness of their employees of the value and importance of recruiting and retaining the employees who have disabilities. - When an employer facilitates the establishment of a consultative forum in terms of section 16(1) (a) and (b) of the Act, the employer should take specific steps to promote the representation of employees with different disabilities in the forum. - 16.5 If people with disabilities are under-represented in all occupational levels and categories in the workplace, the employer could seek guidance from organisations that represent persons with disabilities or relevant experts, for example in vocational rehabilitation and occupational therapy. - When designated employers are compiling their workplace profile in terms of Section 19 of the Act, employees with disabilities, including persons with non-visible disabilities, may choose to either: - a) not disclose their disability status; or - b) disclose their disability openly to their employer; or - c) disclose their disability in a confidential way which assures confidentiality of their identity and their impairment and any disability related accommodation that may be requested and/or required. - 16.7 The workplace profile should include any employees who are not in active employment; for example, employees who are receiving total or partial income replacement benefits while recovering from illness or disability. - 16.8 When designated employers are setting targets, they must aim to recruit and promote and retain persons with disabilities at all occupational levels, as persons with disabilities are often employed in low status work and tend to be promoted less often than employees without disabilities.